diovisgood/diovisgood.github.io/_posts/2022-06-24-text-embeddings-conclusion.md

 Yet I believe this is not the end stop, as there are ways for improvement.
 A better and adjustable solution is yet to be discovered.

+From the practical point of view, embeddings computed with **Sentence Transformers** and **OpenAI API** methods produce the best results.
+Yet, as of today, the embeddings from **Sentence Transformers** are slightly better.

 If you decide what method to choose to compute text embeddings, I would recommend the **Sentence Transformers** method.
 - its models, typically, run very fast;
 - they can even be used without GPU (CPU only);
-- they are free to use in commercial purpose;
+- they are free to use for commercial purpose;
 - embeddings they produce are very good for text comparison.

 <hr/>